-Ele Element rformance criteria Reference At t he end of training the person must be able to: 1.
+Ele Element rformance criteria Reference At 1 At the end of training the person must be able to: 1.
 Plan work in the Rail Corridor (a) identify and describe when each of the methods for conducting work within the Danger Zone is used NWT 300 (b) identify and analyse risks to determine the method of protection required (c) implement appropriate work on track protection method (d) monitor track protection during work (e) withdraw track protection method when work is complete (f) fulfil the duties and responsibilities of a Protection Officer (g) meet specified requirements prior to commencing work on track 2.
-Maintenance Centres (a) follow correct procedure to exclude rail traffic from a worksite within a shunting yard NWT 300 (b) communicate with appropriate persons to exclude rail traffic at attended and unattended locations (c) secure points using a point clip 3.
+Exclude rail traffic in (Maintenance Centres (a) follow correct procedure to exclude rail traffic from a worksite within a shunting yard NWT 300 and stabling yards (b) communicate with appropriate persons to exclude rail traffic at attended and unattended locations (c) secure points using a point clip 3.
 Perform work that affects ATP equipment (a) communicate with appropriate persons before commencing work that could affect ATP equipment NWT 322